ketamethane/tp/docs/UserGuide.md

 This feature allows you to add a help tag to an existing student.
 When you notice that a specific student has not been attending tutorials or needs help in general, you can enter this command to indicate that the student needs help.
-You will then have a rough idea who needs more of your attention during tutorials.
+You will then have a rough idea of who needs more of your attention during tutorials.

 Format: `helpstu INDEX`